Math Mammoth Add & Subtract 2-A

 with them that an outsider cannot tell if the student remembers the answer or uses some mental math

 strategy to get the answer.

-The followup to this book is Add & Subtract 2-B, which practices adding and subtracting two-digit numbers mentally and in columns (carrying and borrowing).
+The followup to this book, Add & Subtract 2-B, practices adding and subtracting two-digit numbers mentally and in columns (regrouping).